 For a town with a permanent population of fewer than 150 people, Taos Ski Valley has an outsized number of dining options.

 Start your day at Black Diamond Espresso, whose tongue-in-cheek tagline as “The fastest lift at Taos Ski Valley” delivers on its promise, whether it’s ski season or not.
 Another local favorite, Cafe Naranja, has a beautiful outdoor courtyard surrounded by aspens.
 You can enjoy the cooler temps of summer, fresh-squeezed orange juice, and breakfast croissants.
-For a grab-and-go lunch, hit up Bumps Market & Burrito Bar or the Pizza Shack, located just steps from hiker parking.
+For a grab-and-go lunch, walk up Sutton Place to the Snakedance Condos and hit up Bumps Market & Burrito Bar, where you’ll find the perfect build your own green chile lamb burrito.” .

 For a more upscale experience, The Blake’s on-site restaurant, 192, is a hands-down winner.
 The refined-but-casual spot, whose decor is anchored by local artwork, has created a strong following for share-friendly plates like flatbreads and pizzas topped with handmade mozzarella; craft cocktails and seasonal beers are also on tap.